Nathanyhang/CircuitCalculator/README.md

     *both statements represent R1//R2//R3.
 To add circuits, use the same format and given IDs from the console.*

 3. Type "end" when you have completed all connections.
-4. The following will be outputted to the screen:
+4. The following will be displayed as output:
 	* Equivalent resistance in ohms, farads, or henries.
 	* All load IDs and their respective values.
 	* Final equivalent load equations with "//" denoting Parallel and "+" denoting Series.
-* All generated load equations while the user were entering their connections.
+	* All generated load equations while the user is entering their circuit connections.